 Disturbance 2.
 Post-Tropical Cyclone Fiona - No threat to us

 Post-Tropical Cyclone Fiona is expected to hit Atlantic Canada as a powerful hurricane-force cyclone today.

 Disturbance 3.
 Central Tropical Atlantic – Not likely to be a threat to us

-Disturbance 4.
-Eastern Tropical Atlantic (AL92): An area of low pressure is located several hundred miles west of the Cabo Verde Islands.
-Despite marginal environmental conditions, slow development is possible and a tropical depression could form by early next week while the system moves west-northwestward to northwestward into the central subtropical Atlantic.
-Formation chance through 48 hours...low...20 percent and formation chance through 7 days...medium...40 percent.
+A broad area of low pressure is located several hundred miles west-southwest of the Cabo Verde Islands.
+Despite unfavorable upper-level winds, some slow development of this system is possible over the next several days while it drifts northwestward or northward over the central tropical Atlantic.
+Formation chance through 48 hours...low...20 percent and formation chance through 5 days...low...30 percent.

 Disturbance 4.
 Tropical Storm Gaston - Not likely a threat to us

 Tropical Storm Gaston is located just west of the central Azores moving west-southwest at 7 mph with maximum sustained winds at 50 mph.
 Gaston is expected to turn to the west today, followed by a turn to the southwest late Sunday.
 Gradual weakening is forecast over the next few days and should become a post-tropical cyclone later today.

 Disturbance 5.
 Tropical Storm Hermine – Not likely a threat to us

 Tropical Storm Hermine is about 360 miles northest of the Cabo Verde Islands with maximum sustained winds of 40 mph.
 Hermine is expected to turn northeast late Sunday and then to the northwest by Monday night.
 Hermine could become a remnant low on Monday.
 There are no coastal watches or warnings in effect.